citelao/sensible/passwords.md

 ## Knowledge gives them nothing

-That's where the XKCD technique is strong.
+That's why the XKCD technique is strong.
 Even if an attacker knows you used the technique, your password is still high entropy.

 The comic itself [limits itself](https://security.stackexchange.com/a/6096) to the 2,000 most common words.
 Each word you pick adds about 11 bits of entropy.
 To generate a 60-bit password, all you need to do is choose 6 words completely randomly.